TaufiqurRahman45/vstep-inventory-system/inventory management system/README.md

 # inventory-management
-This is a inventory management system
+This is an inventory management system